 - 1 cup mushrooms sliced

-- 1 tsp herbes de Provence or 1 tbsp chopped fresh herbs of your choice: dill, tarragon, rosemary, thyme, oregano
+- 1 teaspoon herbes de Provence or 1 tablespoon chopped fresh herbs of your choice: dill, tarragon, rosemary, thyme, oregano

 - black pepper

 - 8 slices sourdough bread